 |City of Ipswich - All industries||2016||2011||Change|

-In 2016, there were 1,117 people in the who caught public transport to work (train, bus, tram or ferry) in City of Ipswich, compared with 49,755 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 1,117 people who caught public transport to work (train, bus, tram or ferry) in the City of Ipswich, compared with 50,243 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the City of Ipswich and Queensland were:
+The major differences between the method of travel to work of the workforce in the City of Ipswich and the Queensland workforce were:

 - A smaller percentage of local workers who travelled by bus (0.7% compared to 3.4%)